 The best part about Mystery Days is that they become a family tradition that you will remember for years to come.
 They offer new insight into places you may have visited before and are a quick and easy way for some quality family time.

-Mystery Days are easy to plan if you know where to start.
-At the end of this list I have ways to help you get started on planning your own family mystery day.
-We live in Western New York so most of our Mystery Days are around this area.
+We live in Western New York so most of our Mystery Days are Rochester day trips.
 To find inspiration for your own area google “Top Ten Activities for Families in (Your State)” or visit your cities visitors bureau website.
+Also check out this post 52 Inspiring Ideas for Family Time to get you started.

 1. Rosamond Gifford Zoo: Syracuse, NY